kaustubhhiware/code-mixing/Task_1_Formatting/README.md

 Language tagging is done by using the Microsoft language tagger.

 ### Output Format
-The data is formatted and stored in the form of dataframe in a pickle file.
+The data is formatted and stored in the form of dataframe in a pickle file.If needed, this dataframe can be simply converted into json format using an inbuilt function.

 The dataframe contains the following columns:
 * tweetid    : Contains the id of the tweet